neitanod/toxy/README.md

     $ ./toxy -h                                                 ⏎
     Usage of ./toxy:
       --open-gzip=false, -g
                     Internally uncompress and recompress gzipped contents.
-Set to True if you want to see or modify the body of responses.
-False for a faster proxy.
+Set to True if you want to see or modify the body of responses (by hacking Toxy's source code).
+                    Leave as False for a faster proxy.
       --port="8080", -p
                     Port to listen to.
       --show-request=true, -r